thuta21/AWS-CLOUD-PRACTITIONER/MODULE ( ONE ).md

 	   1. Limited scalability compared to public clouds due to fewer clients and resources.
 	   2. Higher costs associated with maintaining a personalized and dedicated infrastructure.

+	3. Hybrid Deployment

+	   A hybrid deployment connects infrastructure and applications between cloud-based resources and existing on-premises resources.
+This model combines public and private cloud environments, allowing organizations to extend their infrastructure into the cloud while maintaining connections with their internal systems.

+	   1. Bridges public and private clouds with proprietary software, offering the security of a private cloud and the scalability and cost savings of a public cloud.
+	   2. Allows organizations to move data and applications between different clouds based on their needs, offering personalized solutions.

+	   Advantages

+	   1. Enables businesses to design tailored solutions that meet specific requirements, balancing control and flexibility.
+	   2. Leverages public cloud scalability, where extra capacity is paid for only when needed.
+	   3. Data is properly segmented, reducing the risk of data theft.

+	   Disadvantages

+	   1. Managing a combination of public and private clouds can be challenging due to the complexity involved.
+	   2. Data transmission through the public cloud may result in slower performance and increased latency.